iotaledger/integration-services/api/usage-ssi-bridge.md

 https://ensuresec.solutions.iota.org/api/v0.1/identities/create

-The body of the POST request contains the Device type, the verified organization identity, a username and a data field which contains detailed attributes about the device identity.
+The body of the POST request contains the Device type, the verified organization identity, a username and a claim field which contains detailed attributes about the device identity.

 <!-- what is the role of the username? -->
 <!-- this was intended to have a easier indexable method to identify idendities instead of their identity id -->